JaimeQuezadaJr/ollama-test/README.md

-Collecting workspace information

 # AI Chatbot

-This is a simple AI Chatbot application using
+This is a simple AI Chatbot application using langchain_ollama and langchain_core.

-langchain_ollama

- and

-langchain_core

-.

 ## Prerequisites